Pavel401/Dwallpaper/assets/PrivacyPolicy.md

 **Privacy Policy**

-Imran Abdul Hamid built the IMI Walls app as an Ad Supported app.
-This SERVICE is provided by Imran Abdul Hamid at no cost and is intended for use as is.
+built the IMI Walls app as an Ad Supported app.
+This SERVICE is provided by at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.